Tower Unite: Pricing and DLC

 As a design choice, Tower Unite has not implemented in-game purchases, microtransactions, nor subscriptions.
 Consequently, the price of the game has increased twice during development, first in May 2020 increasing from US$14.99 to US$19.99.
 In January 2024, the price increased to US$24.99, with a developer for PixelTail Games stating the project was "just getting by" and "needed financial support."
 In July 2024, the price decreased back to US$19.99.

 On January 30 2024, PixelTail Games released the Supporter Pack DLC on Steam.
 It gives players a limited range of cosmetic supporter items, but is primarily intended as a way for existing players to support continued development.

 Reception

-The game has been praised for its Steam Workshop integration and user-generated content, including by journalist Jeff Gerstmann and gaming site Giant Bomb.
+Tower Unite was praised for its Steam Workshop integration and user-generated content, including by journalist Jeff Gerstmann and gaming site Giant Bomb.
 In 2022, the website hosted their game of the year deliberations virtually inside Tower Unite.

-In 2018, Brendan Caldwell of Rock Paper Shotgun described Tower Unite as a "bizarre resort town" and compared elements of it to The Sims and PlayStation Home.
+Brendan Caldwell of Rock Paper Shotgun described Tower Unite as a "bizarre resort town" and compared elements of it to The Sims and PlayStation Home.

 In October 2023, GameRant ranked Tower Unite 14 out of 21 in a list of top FPS games for children, describing the game as a "hidden gem."
+In 2024, TheGamer ranked Tower Unite's minigolf game world among the "best mini golf games you can play".
+That same year, Monica Phillips of Hardcore Gamer praised Tower Unite as a notable multiplayer social game for Steam Deck, but criticised its large file size and relatively poor performance in heavily-decorated condos.